nekopy/Tokei/README.md

 If Puppeteer is not installed, Tokei will still generate HTML reports, but PNG output will fail with a warning.

-This explicit setup is intentional for the alpha release to maximize PNG reliability.
+This explicit setup is intentional for the pre-1.0 release to maximize PNG reliability.

 ## Scripts (Windows)